 I. It is the student's responsibility to be aware of and to meet all clinical responsibilities outlined in this manual.
 Failure to adhere to the clinical requirements contained in these guidelines may result in a letter grade drop, loss of clinical privileges and/or dismissal from the clinical program.
 This document is a living document and can change at any time should it be necessary.
-Students will be notified of changes if they occur and an updated Clinic Manual posted in the CSD 6602L SLP Graduate Lab Moodle site/OSLP eManual.
+Students will be notified of changes if they occur and an updated Clinic Manual posted in the appropriate clinical sites as deemed necessary by clinical director/clinical coordinators.